sagemath/sagewiki_to_gh-2022-10-10/days82.md

 '''Motivation:''' please explain what motivates you to participate to this event.

-'''reference letter:''' if you are a student, please attach a reference letter.
+'''Reference letter:''' if you are a student, please attach a reference letter.